Stormfront (website): Early history

 Stormfront began in 1990 as an online bulletin board supporting the white nationalist David Duke's campaign for United States senator for Louisiana.
-The name "Stormfront" was chosen for its connotations of a political or military front (such as the German Nazi Sturmabteilung (also known as storm troopers or SA) and an analogy with weather fronts that invokes the idea of a tumultuous storm ending in cleansing.
-The Stormfront website has been registered at Network Solutions since 1995 and was founded in 1996 by Don Black, a former grand wizard of the Ku Klux Klan in the 1970s and a member of the National Socialist White People's Party.
+The name "Stormfront" was chosen for its connotations of a political or military front, such as the German Nazi Sturmabteilung (also known as storm troopers or SA) and an analogy with weather fronts that invokes the idea of a tumultuous storm ending in cleansing.
+The Stormfront website has been registered at Network Solutions since 1995 and was created in 1996 by Don Black, a former grand wizard of the Ku Klux Klan in the 1970s and a member of the National Socialist White People's Party.
 Black first received computer training while he was imprisoned for his role in an abortive 1981 attempt to overthrow the government of Dominica.

 Although Stormfront became the first website associated with white supremacy, its founding as a private cyberspace medium for white supremacy was based on the earlier online bulletin board system Liberty Net.
 Liberty Net was implemented in 1984 by Klan Grand Dragon Louis Beam and protected by four password-protected computers that took the FBI two years to decrypt.
 Liberty Net's code-accessed message board contained personal ads along with recruitment material and information about the white power movement.
 Liberty Net's success as a computer platform led to Stormfront's establishment and later conversion into a website.

 Until this point, attempts at using the Internet as opposed to bulletin boards have had limited success for the white pride movement, but Stormfront developed a following with the growth of the Internet during the 1990s.
 By 1999, nearly 2,000 websites associated with white supremacism existed, with the recruitment power of reaching millions across the United States.